GB(LEGAL) - PUBLIC INFORMATION PROGRAM

 No Property Right to Public Information

-A current or former board member or employee of a district does not have, by virtue of the board member's or officer's position or former position, a personal or property right to public information the board member or employee created or received while acting in an official capacity.
+A current or former board member or employee of a district does not have, by virtue of the board member's or employee's position or former position, a personal or property right to public information the board member or employee created or received while acting in an official capacity.

 Surrender or Return of Public Information